gianniprocida/habit_tracking_app/README.md

 ```
 pip list
 ```

+5. Upgrade Pip (if necessary).

+This ensures that you have the latest version of pip installed in your virtual environment.

-5. Install Required Python Packages.
+6. Install Required Python Packages.

 ```
 pip install matplotlib
 pip install pandas
 ```
-5. Upgrade Pip (if necessary).

-This ensures that you have the latest version of pip installed in your virtual environment.

-6. Run the Application and the Unit Test.
+7. Run the Application and the Unit Test.

 With the virtual environment activated and necessary packages installed, you can now run your application and unit test locally.